 If you only had ten more years to live, and would you still take this job?

 All of those things above were going to take time, some of which I couldn’t spend working.
 But I answered again quite quickly – and this I remember – “yes, because those years don’t belong just to me.”
 I wasn’t expecting to see it put so plain, the story in half of why I work.
 But it’s true, and not just by community property: half of my work is not for me; it’s so my partner, too, can live a better life.
 I’d have to be working, at least part of the time.

 The last surprise for us all came some days later.
 I didn’t take the job.

 I said no for several reasons, all good at the time and not bad in hindsight – and none of them about Optimizely.
 But I’ve never felt so bad doing so.
 Neither before nor since have I done this, but I sent flowers to Optimizely’s office, the day I told them no.

 Pete, Dan, and S. (and their recruiting team, no less) had given me an offer I’d have been very glad to take, and the role and team were such that I might have learned considerably more there than where I went.
 But the most important lessons to learn from them I’d already learned, some days before they offered me the job.

 This post comes thanks to all the people who brought me here, many of whom I’ve disappointed by not learning the right lesson soon enough – and especially to the people I turned down that year.
-Three of them I’ve ended up working with in the years since, whether by intent or lucky happenstance.
+Three of them I’ve ended up working with in the years since, foremost by lucky happenstance.